jochristianto/swagger-ui-example/README.md

 On this project, the are 2 examples of Swagger UI usage that you can use.

 ### JSON
+It will be published to http://localhost:8081 for both Development and Production.

 #### Development
 In development mode, you can simply run `yarn dev:json`.
 On development mode, the auto reload feature will be enabled.
 It will automatically load to `./blueprint.json` file.